Manufacturer | Sellita |

 You are looking at the caliber listing for the SW200, but there is a chance that your watch actually has the SW200-1.
 While extremely similar, they are technically not the same.
 The -1 is a evolution in the movement and the differences are noted in detail here.

 Many brands are listing the incorrect movement in their specs and marketing.
-The confusion sometimes occurs because many movement manufacturers use A (Seiko for example) or 1 for the first version of the movement.
-Sellita’s first version is simply SW200.
+The confusion sometimes occurs because many movement manufacturers use -A (Seiko for example) or -1 for the first version of the movement.
+Sellita’s first iteration is simply SW200, second iteration -1 and so on.

 Crown/Stem Removal:

-Official Sellita documentation states that the crown should be in the time setting position before being extracted.
+Official Sellita documentation states that the crown should be in the time setting position before being extracted (pulled out 2 clicks).
 Use a 1mm screw-driver, avoid using tweezers or any other tool with a point because this could jam the setting lever and damage the setting lever spring.

 Examples of the SW200: